 If your local gun shop does not carry the type of competition equipment you want, check with competitors at the tournaments you visit or at your local gun club.
 Visit the "Coming Events" section of Shooting Sports USA website to find local and regional BPTR matches in your area.
 Be sure to sign up for your free digital copy of SSUSA, with new issues available every month.

-Course of Fire NRA Black Powder Target Rifle competition is made up of two basic courses of fire.
+NRA Black Powder Target Rifle competition is made up of two basic courses of fire.
 At 100 to 600 yards, matches are fired standing, sitting or kneeling with crossed sticks, and in the any position depending on the target and distance.
 Competitors have 30 minutes to fire up to four sighting shots and 10 shots for record.

 At distances of 800, 900 and 1,000 yards, competition is fired in the any position, and competitors are allowed 30 minutes to fire 10 shots for record.
 The competitors are also allowed an unlimited number of sighting shots which may be fired before going for record.